 The acidification indicator is linked to the emission of certain acidifying substances into the atmosphere, such as nitrogen oxides and sulphur oxides, which cause the pH of lakes, forests and oceans to decrease.

-The method for characterizing acidification impacts is based on statements of Seppälä et al. 2006, Posch et al. 2008 using the moles of H+ equivalent (AP, Acidification Potential) as an impact indicator.
-AP is based on a relative scale which compares the substance in question to an equal mass of equivalent H+ eq, whose AP is by definition equal to 1.
+The method for characterizing acidification impacts is based on the statements of Seppälä et al. 2006, Posch et al. 2008, who use the moles of H+ equivalent (AP, Acidification Potential) as an impact indicator.
+AP is based on a relative scale which compares the substance in question to an equal mass of equivalent mol H+, whose AP is equal to 1.